DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 **Figure 2**: Variable information is printed to the Output Viewer window.

 c.
 The variable information can be saved as Viewer Files (.spv), SPSS Web Report (.htm) or Cognos Active Report (.mht), by clicking File> Save as in the Output Viewer window.
-However, it is recommended to export it as a .pdf or text file for archiving purpose.
+However, it is recommended to export it as a .pdf or text file for archiving purposes.

 To export the variable information as a .pdf file, in the output Viewer window, click File > Export, and the "Export Output" window will open.
 In this opened new window, under "Objects to export," select "All visible" under the "Document" section, click the "Type" drop-down menu, and choose "Portable Document Format (.pdf)", then in the "File name" section, click "Browse" to go to the dictionary you'd like to save the file to and create a filename (such as datadictionary_projectname.pdf), click "OK" (See Figure 3).

+Note: Steps b. and c. can be done in PSPP software as well (export options include .pdf, .html, .odt, .txt, .ps, and .csv).

 ![](SPSSfig3.jpg)